slaclab/lume-services/docs/workflows.md

 # Workflows

 LUME-services allows us to build workflows using Prefect's [Flow](https://docs.prefect.io/core/concepts/flows.html) APIs.
-Flows can be thought of as scoped units of work.
+Flows can be conceptualized of as scoped units of work.

 A flow looks like:
 ```